Skip to main content

 Reading tips for teachers during summer - summer activities for teachers - books

 After reading a book, you can reflect on your reading experience and analyze the story.
-In this blog post, we give 15 creative ideas about book reports for students.
-When you read a new book yourself, you have the perfect opportunity to test some of them and see what works best.
-Two birds with one stone.
+In this blog post, we share 15 creative book report ideas for students.
+Why not try some of them yourself and see which ones could work in your classroom?

-If you’re in the United States, enjoy local, state, and national parks.
-Get off the beaten path and visit some lesser-known parks with fewer visitors:
+If you’re in the United States, take some time to explore local, state, and national parks.
+Get off the beaten path and discover some lesser-known parks with fewer visitors:

-And while you’re enjoying the outdoors, you can immediately test a few lesson ideas from this blog post so you can share this experience with your students later.
+And while you're enjoying the outdoors, you can already test a few lesson ideas from this blog post and bring those experiences back to your classroom next school year.

 Looking for inspiration?
 You can start with the 5 most popular articles on the BookWidgets Blog from the past school year, or of all time.